 To help ensure equitable access to the Cellular One network for all customers, Cellular One has implemented some network management practices.
 Cellular One has implemented optimization and transcoding technologies to more efficiently transmit data.
 These techniques include caching data, delivering content “just in time,” compressing data, and re-sizing video for the device, which may affect the appearance of the content being displayed.

 To ensure that peer-to-peer traffic does not unreasonably hamper our customers’ ability to access the Internet, we limit the aggregate bandwidth available to transmit peer-to-peer traffic to one percent of total available bandwidth during that period of peak usage.
 As a result of this aggregate bandwidth limitation, customers seeking to send or receive peer-to-peer traffic during the period of peak usage may experience significantly slower throughput speeds compared to other types of traffic.
-Although, as noted above, a wide variety of factors will determine actual speeds in any given instance, the actual speeds for peer-to-peer traffic during the period of peak usage may fall below 50 kbps for 2G service.
+Although, as noted above, a wide variety of factors will determine actual speeds in any given instance, the actual speeds for peer-to-peer traffic during the period of peak usage may fall below 144 kbps for 3G service.

 Cellular One allows use of all GSM devices that are programmed to operate on the Cellular One network, that receive a Cellular One signal, and that have paid for service to be activated on the Cellular One network.
 Except with a Cellular One Tethering rate plan or feature, you may not use a phone (including a Bluetooth phone) as a modem in connection with a computer, PDA, or similar device.
+A violation of this policy is grounds for termination of your service without notice in Cellular One’s sole discretion.

 The FCC has indicated that service providers offering “specialized services,” which share bandwidth with broadband Internet access services but provide distinct functionalities, must describe the impact of such services on the performance of your broadband Internet access service.
 Although the FCC has not defined the term “specialized services,” point to point Internet service, or tethering, could be considered examples of such a service.